midlantica/LovelyBunchOfCoconuts/content/quotes/Ad-hominem-Christopher-Hitchens.md

 ---
-title: "Ad hominem Christopher Hitchens"
+title: 'Ad hominem Christopher Hitchens'
 ---

 ## "I always think it's a sign of victory when they move on to the ad hominem."